Skip to Content

 Instructions

-1. First, print and cut the Christmas Tree Ornament template.
-These will be used to trace the shapes onto the felt.
+1. Start by printing and cutting the Christmas Tree Ornament template.
+These templates will serve as a guide for tracing the shapes onto the felt.

-2. Next, trace and cut out two yellow stars, two green triangles, and one brown rectangle for each ornament you are making.
+2. Next, trace and cut out two yellow stars, two green triangles, and one brown rectangle for each ornament you plan to make.

-4. Apply a thin layer of the tacky glue for felt on one side of the green triangle.
+4. Apply a thin layer of tacky glue to one side of the green triangle.

-5. Place the brown rectangle at the bottom of the triangle for the tree stump.
+5. Place the brown rectangle at the bottom of the triangle to represent the tree stump.

-6. Attach a 6 inch loop of ribbon to the top point of the tree shape, then place the second triangle shape over the first, lining up the edges.
+6. Attach a six-inch loop of ribbon to the top point of the tree shape, and then position the second triangle shape over the first, aligning the edges.

-7. Next, glue a star to each side of the top point of the tree.
+7. Glue a star to each side of the top point of the tree.

-8. Add glitter glue designs, such as angled lines, squiggly lines, and dots.
-You can also add small buttons, pom poms or sequins with the tacky glue.
+8. Enhance the design with glitter glue, such as angled lines, squiggly lines, and dots.
+You can also add small buttons, pom poms, or sequins using the tacky glue.

 Notes

-Clothespins are great for holding the felt pieces together as they dry.
+Clothespins are excellent for holding the felt pieces together while they dry.

 Did you make this project?